carlosdavila91/carlosdavila91.github.io/en/_posts/2021-01-21-linear-regression.md

 ```

 ```
-## [1] 0.62
+## [1] 0.6168
 ```

-Concerning the standard $R^2$, the adjusted coefficient of determination is slightly lower, though not significantly.
-We'll get the most of it afterward.
+Concerning the standard $R^2$, the adjusted coefficient of determination is practically the same.
+We'll get the most of this metric afterward.

 ## Extension of the model with the variables `room_num`, `n_hos_beds` and `n_hot_rooms`